stefapi/vesselharbor/app/CONTRIBUTING.md

 # Contributing to the Backend

-Thank you for your interest in contributing to the backend of our FastAPI Vue Template project!
+Thank you for your interest in contributing to the backend of our VesselHarbor project!
 This document provides guidelines specifically for the FastAPI backend.

 ## Development Setup